matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [X] fade out shadows as plant dies
 - [X] speed up pod opening & seed drop to accomodate faster seasonal changes
 - [X] omit pod closure at plant death

-- [ ] fix large-plant elimination issue when curser is too far from a point (there may be a built-in canvas way to detect hover over a shape...?
-Otherwise need to calibrate elimination radius based on largest plant width)
+- [X] fix large-plant elimination issue when curser is too far from a point by calibrating elimination radius based on largest plant width)

 - [ ] fix all forward growth based on y-values by replacing with trig formula to ensure new growth is forward regardless of stalk angle